Skip to main content

 Objectives of the Action

-Centres of Vocational Excellence will operate at two levels:
+Centres of Vocational Excellence operate at two levels:

-2. At international level bringing together CoVEs that share a common interest in:
+2. At transnational level bringing together CoVEs that share a common interest in:

 This call will thus support projects bringing together local or regional partners from various countries developing a set of activities under three clusters; 1) Teaching and learning, 2) Cooperation and partnerships, and 3) Governance and Funding.